 I first noticed it in Costco, then at Walmart, and this weekend something even popped up on Amazon.
 The holidays are coming.
 The stores have skipped right over Halloween and Thanksgiving and gone straight to Christmas.
 So unfortunately, with still a bit of time to go, they've got me thinking that it's time to start counting down the days!

 We'll be Celebrating at HomeUnlike Cousin Eddie below, we'll be at home with our small travel trailer tucked away neatly beside the garage.
 For us, our camping focus will be on adding one or two new camping ornaments on our tree or elsewhere in the house.
 Once you start looking, you'll find an enormous variety of Christmas ornaments and displays that feature small travel trailers and RVs.
 You can always find something that fits your style, even something like Eddie here if you have a bit of a warped sense of humor!

 Cousin Eddie combing his Holiday Decorations and Camping

 Decorations For Your Trailer or RV

-Decorating a Small Travel Trailer for Christmas
+Christmas Decorations and Camping with a Small Travel Trailer

-Christmas Decorations at Disneyworld's Fort Wilderness
+Holiday Decorations and Camping at Disneyworld's Fort Wilderness

-Facebook - Trailer and RV Decorations Group
+Facebook - Christmas Decorations and Camping Group

 Me and my friend Dev thinking he should be Santa for Christmas!